rahuliyer95/csc724-autoscaling-inmemory-datastores/prediction/arima/README.md

 4. Select AR and MA terms: Use the ACF and PACF todecide whether to include an AR term(s), MA term(s),or both.
 5. Build the model: Build the model and set the numberof periods to forecast to N= no of future datapoints

 #### Using ARIMA function

+Choose ARIMA when manually choosing to select values of p,d,q
 ```python
 stepwise_model = ARIMA(
         order=(p,d,q),